joeykblack/resume/index.md

 	Software Engineer, 6/22/2009 - Present

+	- Design and development on several major projects
 	- Member of the Architectural Design Team
-	- Contributed to organizational libraries and framework
-	- Design and development on CONOPS and MAXIMO Interfaces projects
+    - Configuration and automation of development operations
-	- Created SCM reporting tool
+    - Analysis and resolution of security issues
 	- Provide guidance to junior developers

+	Selected Accomplishments:

+    - Developed code generation solutions that significantly reduced development and rework times
 	- Created dynamic banner solution using edge detection

 Education